 TOUR FEE AND DETAILS

-The Tour Fee for this tour is $6995.00 in shared accommodations.
+Please contact us directly for updated pricing information.
 If you prefer a single room, the single room supplement is $600.00

 SUGGESTED EQUIPMENT LIST: